AshHealy/Floyd/README.md

 - Logic is chaotic and will bite you in the ass no matter what

 ## Notes and Questions To Ask Jen, Ben, Ally & Steve
+- Will I ever understand hooks or am I forever screwed?